TablePress/TablePress/readme.txt

 Changes in recent versions are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.4.4 (October 15, 2024) =

+* Bugfix: The import of CSV files with special formatting characters (BOM) is working again.
+* Bugfix: The position of the Search field in the “Automatic Periodic Table Import” configuration is correct again.
+(TablePress Max only.)
+* *Important note*: This release also contains an important security fix that was first released in TablePress 2.4.3.

 = Version 2.4.3 (October 9, 2024) =

 * *Security fix*: Sanitize output of evaluated formulas (CVE-2024-9595).
 Thanks to Max Boll and to the Wordfence team for following responsible disclosure policies when reporting this issue!